 Legal Analysis

-Under 40515 VC, people charged with traffic violations will have a bench warrant issued for their arrest if they signed a written promise to appear in court and they either:
+Under 40515 VC, you will have a bench warrant issued for your arrest if you signed a written promise to appear in court for a traffic infraction and you either:

 - failed to appear (FTA) in court as promised, or